-By far the largest portion of the Library's net assets (88.9 percent) reflects its investment in capital assets (e.g., library materials, furniture, fixtures, and equipment), less any related debt used to acquire those assets that are still outstanding.
+By far the largest portion of the Library's net assets (84.3 percent) reflects its investment in capital assets (e.g., library materials, furniture, fixtures, and equipment), less any related debt used to acquire those assets that is still outstanding.
 The Library uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
-At June 30, 2008, the Library had a balance of unrestricted net assets (\$509,679) that may be used to meet the Library's ongoing obligations to citizens and creditors.
+At June 30, 2009, the Library had a balance of unrestricted net assets of \$674,827 that may be used to meet the Library's ongoing obligations to citizens and creditors.
 Internally imposed designations of resources are not presented as restricted net assets.